html-validate/html-validate/docs/usage/index.md

 }
 ```

-only the following files would be searched:
+Only the following files would be searched:

 - `/home/user/project/src/.htmlvalidate.{js,json}`
 - `/home/user/project/.htmlvalidate.{js,json}`